Utilities Sector: Defensive Investing for Income

 The utilities sector is one of the most reliable parts of the stock market for income investors.
 Utility companies provide electricity, natural gas, and water to homes and businesses.
 These services are essential, which gives utility stocks predictable cash flow that supports steady dividends.
 For investors who want to build a diversified portfolio with a defensive core, the utilities sector deserves a close look.

-In this guide, we cover the key types of utility companies, how interest rates affect the sector, and why utilities sector investing works well for income-focused portfolios.
+This guide covers the key types of utility companies, how interest rates affect the sector, and why utilities sector investing works well for income-focused portfolios.

 What Is the Utilities Sector?